MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-quickstart.md

 ## Download and build the Lyra game sample in Visual Studio

 Lyra is a sample game project for learning about Unreal Engine.
 See the **Downloading the Lyra Starter Game** section at [Lyra Sample Game](https://docs.unrealengine.com/5.0/lyra-sample-game-in-unreal-engine/) for download instructions.
+If you acquired it via the source code installation of Unreal Engine, that version doesn't contain the assets required to build and run the game.
+Use the download instructions to get everything you need by using the Epic installer.

 ## Configure the Lyra game sample to use Visual Studio Tools for Unreal Engine